 We married, it was lovely or that’s what I thought it was..
 He was short tempered and would snap at me for smallest of things.
 I started turning timid and very clumsy.
 The violence rushed in within weeks of marriage.
 For little or no reason he would lash at me and soon I started believing it was because of the way I do things.
 He made me believe I was wrong.
 And I believed it.

 I kept changing but it did not stop.
-I had my twins, nothing changed.
+The twins happened, nothing changed.
 I stopped meeting friends and going out as he disliked it, nothing changed.

 Soon I would tremble at the thought of him coming home.
 I’d clean the house multiple times, yet I went to bed physically or emotionally hurt.